 Markha Valley Trek revolves around the Markha River between Ladakh and Zanskar Valley and passes by Hemis National Park.

 Mulkarkha Lake Trek in Sikkim is an offbeat trek to do in monsoons.
 Starting from the village of Rhenock, the trek takes you to Mulkarkha lake following a muddy terrain through dense forests.
 You can catch a glimpse of a few waterfalls throughout your journey.
-The trek presents you with the beautiful looks of Mulkarkha lake and Mount Kanchenjunga.
+The trek presents you with the beautiful looks of Mulkarkha lake and Kanchenjunga base camp.

 You must consider wearing strong trekking shoes that have anti-slip properties and ankle support.
 These shoes can make you cross muddy terrain very easily.
 Carry raincoat, poncho, waterproof backpack, and waterproof bag for camera and other electrical equipment.